tatianegercina/FinTech/01-Lesson-Plans/04-Pandas/3/LessonPlan.md

 ### 6. Instructor Do: Rolling Statistics (10 mins)

 In this activity, students will be introduced to the idea of rolling statistics.
-Rather than calculating a metric over the entire series of datapoints, rolling statistics is a concept in which a particular metric is calculated over a shifting window of time.
-For example, the correlation between two stocks and their returns could be calculated over the course of 30 days; however, a rolling 3-day correlation could also be calculated over that same 30 days.
+Rather than calculating a single metric over the entire series of datapoints, rolling statistics is a concept in which a series of a particular metric is calculated over a shifting window of time.
+For example, the correlation between two stocks and their returns could be calculated over the course of 30 days; however, a series of rolling 3-day correlations could also be calculated over that same 30 days.
 Rolling statistics help view the *change* or *progression* of a particular metric over time and therefore aid in identifying statistical trends.
 Some commonly used rolling statistics are rolling averages (otherwise known as moving averages) and rolling standard deviations.

 **Files:**